JohnTelford/rstblog/_website/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Tech Talk Blog
+Tech Talk John
 ==============

-| Tech Talk blog posts are opinionated.
+| Tech Talk John blog posts are opinionated.
 They are uplifting or depressing.
 They are facts or fiction technologies I find buried within  the mountains of info rubble produced daily by the Electronic, Internet, and Software industries
 |
 | Recent posts: